2020 eDiscovery Negotiation Training: Practical Cooperative Strategies

 U.S. Magistrate Judge at U.S. District Court, Southern District of New York

-Judge Wang serves as a U.S. Magistrate Judge in the U.S. District Court for the Southern District of New York.
-Prior to her appointment, she was a partner at a major law firm, specializing in complex commercial litigation and intellectual property disputes.
-Judge Wang is an active member of The Sedona Conference and frequently speaks on topics related to e-discovery and information governance.
+Judge Wang was sworn in as a U.S. Magistrate Judge in the U.S. District Court for the Southern District of New York in 2018.
+Prior to joining the Court, she was a partner at BakerHostetler, where she focused on complex commercial litigation and e-discovery.
+Judge Wang has extensive experience in complex litigation and has been involved in numerous high-profile cases.
+She is a frequent speaker and author on topics related to the judiciary and the law and is an active member of The Sedona Conference Working Group 1 on Electronic Document Retention and Production (WG1).

 Hon.
 Stewart D. Aaron